diegoulloao/ioquake3-server-gcloud/README.md

 chmod +x q3s
 ```

-2. Copy the `pak[0-8].pk3` dependencies into the `lib/baseq3` folder or let the script download them for you:
+2. Copy the `pak[0-8].pk3` dependencies into the `lib/baseq3` folder or let the script download them for you

 ```bash
 ./q3s prepare
 ```

-3. Build the Docker image:
+3. Build the Docker image

 ```bash
 ./q3s build
 ```

-4. Run the server in a container:
+4. Run the server in a container

 ```bash
 ./q3s start